 Now you know why FMCG companies have sales representatives (called merchandisers) strategically placed along the supermarket aisles who will invite you to try their brand of sausage, or soap or spray.
 Which is different from what you had on your shopping list.

 With this in mind then, the moment of tension just before the close isn’t to be feared, merely understood.
-For the ignorant, techniques in closing abound and they can start trying them out; for the fearful, separating self from product will help overcome rejection; for the intimidated, start small or better still enlarge your vision about yourself; and for the proud and indifferent, time will open your eyes to your dwindling fortunes, and shock you into dropping your hubris.
+For the ignorant, techniques in closing the sale abound and they can start trying them out.
+For the fearful, separating self from product will help overcome rejection.
+As for the intimidated, start small, or, better still, enlarge your vision about yourself.
+And for the proud and indifferent, time will open your eyes to your dwindling fortunes, and shock you into dropping your hubris.
 Easier said than done, I hear you say.
 True.
 But, hey, this is selling-nothing is easy until done again, and again, and again improving with every try.

 Let that moment of tension galvanize you to ask for the cheque.
+Just overcome tension and close.
 As this column has stated before, selling is like football.
 Yes, the appointment, interview and presentation were to die for, but did you close?
-During the ongoing World Cup, we shall be excited by the dazzling footwork, impressive shots and deafening cheering-but when the chips fall, only one thing will matter; did you score?
+During the ongoing World Cup, we shall be excited by the dazzling footwork, impressive shots and deafening cheering.
+But when the chips fall, only one thing will matter.
+Did you score?

 Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.Views – 590